 JWC Environmental has been providing industrial wastewater treatment equipment for over 40 years through our IPEC screens.
-Our industrial screening equipment have been used in a variety of food & beverage, oil and gas, general manufacturing and industrial wastewater applications.
-We have the expertise and experience to design wastewater treatment equipment to meet your applications exacting needs.
+Our industrial screening equipment has been used in a variety of food and beverage, oil and gas, general manufacturing and industrial wastewater applications.
+We have the expertise and experience to design wastewater treatment equipment to meet your application's exacting needs.

 Industrial Wastewater Treatment Technologies

 Our designs are the result of 40 years of refinements and 500+ installations across the food, manufacturing, and oil and gas industries.
 Based on build quality, performance, and lifetime cost the competition doesn’t even compare.